Whitefish Dunes State Park is a state park located in Door County, Wisconsin. It is a popular place to hike, swim, kayak, picnic, and learn.

-Door County is known for its concentration of state parks.
+State parks are like the jewels in the crown of Door County.
 These gems protect vital habitats and serve as access points to the peninsula’s natural beauty.
 Whitefish Dunes State Park is a must-see for the rare ecosystems it protects and the gorgeous waters of Lake Michigan it gives access to.
 Here is everything you need to know about Whitefish Dunes State Park as you consider or plan a visit.

 Things To Do at Whitefish Dune State Park